symfony/symfony-docs/cookbook/controller/error_pages.rst

 Replace the default Exception Controller
 ----------------------------------------

-Replace the default exception controller ``twig.controller.exception:showAction`` with your own controller and handle it however you want (see :ref:`exception_controller in the Twig reference <config-twig-exception-controller>`).
+If you need a little more flexibility beyond just overriding the template (e.g. you need to pass some additional variables into your template), then you can override the controller that renders the error page.

 The default exception controller is registered as a service - the actual class is ``Symfony\Bundle\TwigBundle\Controller\ExceptionController``.

+To do this, create a new controller class and make it extend Symfony's default Symfony\Bundle\TwigBundle\Controller\ExceptionController class.

+There are several methods you can override to customize different parts of how the error page is rendered.
+You could ie replace the default exception controller ``twig.controller.exception:showAction`` with your own method and handle it however you want.

+To make Symfony use your exception controller instead of the default, set the :ref:`twig.exception_controller <config-twig-exception-controller> option in app/config/config.yml.

 .. tip::